 Property Tax Assessments

 Notices of annual changes in property tax assessments are mailed to all residents each year at the end of February.
 Residents who wish to appeal the assessed or taxable value of their property by the Assessor's Office must do so to the local Board of Review.
 The Board of Review meets annually in March.
 The dates for the meetings are included in the annual notice.
 Hearings for the Board of Review are by appointment only or by letter.
 Letters must be received before the last day of the scheduled Board of Review meetings.
 Residents who appeal their values will need to provide market evidence if they believe that the assessment on the property is incorrect.
-Property owners are strongly encourage to stop by the Assessing office to verify that the information in our records accurately reflect your property.
+Property owners are strongly encouraged to stop by the Assessing office to verify that the information in our records accurately reflect your property.

 Residents may also appeal to the Board of Review (in both July and December) if the taxes levied against their property create a financial hardship.
 To appeal based on hardship, you must complete an application through the Assessor's Office.